kubernetes/community/contributors/devel/sig-testing/monitoring.md

 **Note**: It is important that all SIGs periodically monitor their jobs and tests.
 Furthermore, if jobs or tests are failing or flaking, then pull requests will take a lot longer to be merged.
-For more information on how flaking tests disrupt PR merging and how to eliminate them see [Flaky Tests]
+For more information on how flaking tests disrupt PR merging and how to eliminate them see [Flaky Tests].

 ### What dashboards should I monitor?